"Your own Self-Realization is the greatest service you can render the world."

 3. Karma

-• Karma refers to the law of cause and effect, where every action, thought, and intention has corresponding consequences.
-It encompasses the totality of our actions and their effects on our lives and future.
+Karma refers to the universal law of cause and effect, where every action, thought, or intention creates corresponding consequences.

 Interconnection of Samskaras, Vasanas, and Karma